Best Historical Pictures

 Three explorers and heroes of the Edwardian Age taken in January 1913.
 Roald Amundsen after sucessfully reaching the South Pole, Ernest Shackleton prior to the Endurance expedition and Robert Peary who claimed to be the first man to reach the North Pole, later shown to mot be true, but he probably came within 60 miles (97 km).

-Frank Bickerton, part of Mawson's Australian Antarctic Expedition of 1911-1914 surveys pancake ice forming in Commonwealth Bay
+Frank Bickerton, on Mawson's Australian Antarctic Expedition of 1911-1914 surveys pancake ice forming in Commonwealth Bay

 Scott's hut on the Terra Nova Expedition at Cape Evans.
 These bunks were known as the "Tenements", left to right : Apsley Cherry-Garrard, Henry Robertson Bowers, Lawrence Oates, Cecil Meares and Edward L. Atkinson (lower).